The Fly II

 The Fly II is a 1989 American science fiction horror film directed by Chris Walas.
 The film stars Eric Stoltz and Daphne Zuniga, and is a sequel to the 1986 film The Fly, itself a remake of the 1958 film of the same name.
 Stoltz's character in this sequel is the adult son of Veronica Quaife and Seth Brundle, a scientist who became a human-fly hybrid as a result of an experiment gone awry, played by Jeff Goldblum in the 1986 remake.
-With the exception of stock footage of Goldblum from the first film, John Getz was the only actor to reprise his role, with another actress filling the Geena Davis role as Quaife in the opening birth scene.
-Unlike the previous film, this film received negative reviews.
+With the exception of footage of Goldblum from the first film, John Getz was the only actor to reprise his role, with another actress filling the Geena Davis role as Quaife in the opening birth scene.
+Unlike the previous film, this film received negative reviews and grossed less at the box office than its predecessor.

 Plot

 Several months after the events of The Fly, Veronica Quaife gives birth to a larval sac and dies.
 The sac splits open to reveal a seemingly normal baby boy.
-Anton Bartok, the owner of the company that financed Seth Brundle's original teleportation experiments, adopts the child and names him Martin.
-Martin grows up in a clinical environment, tested and examined by Dr. Jainway and Dr. Shepard, two scientists under Bartok's employ.
-Martin's physical and mental maturity is highly accelerated, and he possesses a genius-level intellect, incredible reflexes, and no need for sleep.
+Anton Bartok, the owner of the company that financed Seth Brundle's teleportation experiments, adopts the child and names him Martin.
+Martin grows up in a clinical environment.
+His physical and mental maturity is highly accelerated, and he possesses a genius-level intellect, incredible reflexes, and no need for sleep.
 He knows he is aging faster than a normal human, but is unaware of the true cause, having been told his father died from the same rapid aging disease.

 At age three, Martin has the physique of a 10-year-old and frequently sneaks around to explore the Bartok complex.
 He finds a room containing laboratory animals and befriends a dog.
-The next night, he brings it food, but finds it missing.
+The next night, he brings it food but finds it missing.
 He enters an observation booth overlooking Bay 17.
 There, scientists have reassembled Brundle's Telepods, but have been unable to duplicate the programming that enabled them to teleport living subjects.
 An attempt to teleport the dog fails, leaving it horribly deformed.
-It maims one of the scientists, horrifying young Martin.
-Two years later, Martin's body has matured to that of a 25-year-old young man.
-On his fifth birthday, Bartok presents Martin with a bungalow on the Bartok facility's property.
-He also offers Martin a job: to repair his father's Telepods.
-He apologizes about the dog and assures Martin that its suffering was brief.
+It maims one of the scientists, horrifying Martin.
+Two years later, Martin's body has matured to that of a 25-year-old.
+On his fifth birthday, Bartok presents Martin with a bungalow on the Bartok facility's property and offers Martin the job of repairing his father's Telepods.
 When Martin is uneasy about the proposition, Bartok shows him Veronica Quaife's videotapes, which documented Seth Brundle's progress with the Telepods.
 Seeing his father describe how the Telepods ostensibly improved and energized his body, Martin accepts Bartok's proposal.